Nuclear Dimension and Rigidity Results for Virtually Abelian Groups: Results on Orbits and Stabilizers of Virtually abelian groups

-The first extension in Sequence (\ref{eqn:defining_L}) is a central extension, which implies $L$ is a BFC group.\footnote{BFC stands for \textit{boundedly finite class of conjugate elements}.} That is, there exists $d\in\zn_{>0}$ such that no element of $L$ has more than $d$ conjugates.
-Indeed, fix $x\in L$.
-We observe that $\zn^r$ is central in $L$ and so $\zn^r\leq C_G(x)$.
+The first extension in (\ref{eqn:defining_L}) is a central extension, which implies $L$ is a BFC group.\footnote{BFC stands for \textit{boundedly finite class of conjugate elements}.} That is, there exists $d\in\zn_{>0}$ such that no element of $L$ has more than $d$ conjugates.
+Indeed, observe that $\zn^r\leq C_G(x)$, for each $x\in L$.
 By the orbit-stabilizer theorem, the size of the conjugacy class of $x$ is $[G:C_G(x)]\leq [G:\Z^r]=|D|$.
-So, $L$ is a BFC group, and thus a result of B. H. Neumann (see for example \cite[14.5.11]{robinson_group_theory_book}) implies $[L,L]$ is finite.
+Since $L$ is a BFC group, a result of B. H. Neumann (see for example \cite[14.5.11]{robinson_group_theory_book}) implies that $[L,L]$ is finite.

 \begin{ex} Notice that the action $G\curvearrowright \Z^r$ is faithful if and only if $L=C_G(\Z^r)=\Z^r$ if and only if $\Z^r$ is maximally abelian in $G$.
 If any of these equivalent conditions hold, we say that $G$ is a {\em crystallographic group} of dimension $r$.
 This class of groups is a well-studied object and is of independent interest to the fields of physics and chemistry.
-Crystallographic groups include the 17 2-dimensional wallpaper groups and 230 space groups of 3-dimensional space groups (219 up to abstract group isomorphism).
+Crystallographic groups include the 17 two-dimensional wallpaper groups and the 230 three-dimensional space groups (219 up to abstract group isomorphism).
 See \cite{Hil86} for an elementary mathematical introduction. \end{ex}